-Proces s s S# Sub-process H# Risk Issue Causes Existing Controls Loss Type Consequence Likelihood Risk Rank Risk Level Further Actions Who When Public Utilities 2.1 2.01 Roads - Sandy Creek Road 2.01.01 Injury to road user due to impact of mine subsidence 1.
+P# Process S# Sub-process H# Risk Issue Causes Existing Controls Loss Type Consequence Likelihood Risk Rank Risk Level Further Actions Who When 2 Public Utilities 2.01 Roads - Sandy Creek Road 2.01.01 Injury to road user due to impact of mine subsidence 1.
 Cracking 2.
 Compression heaving of road surface 3.
 Change in drainage / damage to culverts 4.
 Flood Inundation increase due to subsidence 1.
-Subsidence impact assessment predicts minor and manageable impacts to road surface 2.
-Flooding and drainage assessment indicates road is already subject to flooding, and there will be no change in flood hazard category.
+Subsidence impact assessment predicts minor and manageable impacts to road surface, even if the strains exceed predictions by a factor of 2.
+2. Flooding and drainage assessment indicates road is already subject to flooding, and there will be no change in flood hazard category.
 3. Past experience mining in area shows no impact to Nash Lane or Quorrobolong Road with mining conducted to date.
 4. Sandy Creek Road has been previously managed during longwall mining by Ellalong Colliery.
 5. Extensive mining has occurred in the Southern Coalfields at similar depths of cover which have been manageable in a safe and serviceable condition during mining.
-P 4 D 14 Н Pre-mining condition inspection of road Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
-Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and MSB.
-TS See Appendix A for completion dates for all items following Permane Survey Control Marks nt ^{8.} 3.01 Permanent Survey Control Marks 8.01.01 Use of disturbed State Survey Marks Disturbance of State Survey Marks due to subsidence 1.
-Location of marks known 0 1 A 11 М Notify Land and Property Information Requirement to re- establish marks following subsidence TS
+P 4 D 14 н Pre-mining condition inspection of road Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
+Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and SA-NSW.
+WF 6 Permanent Survey Control Marks 6.01 Permanent Survey Control Marks 6.01.01 Use of disturbed State Survey Marks Disturbance of State Survey Marks due to subsidence Location of marks known 0 1 A 11 М Notify Land and Property Information.
+Requirement to re- establish marks following subsidence.
+Identify Survey Marks in Built Features Management Plan.
+WF 7 Residential Establishme nts 7.01 Houses 7.01.01 Damage to Residences requiring repair 1.
+Subsidence impacts Subsidence assessment indicates houses are predicted to stay within safe and repairable criteria even if the strains are exceeded by a factor of 2.
+0 2 С 8 М Built Features Management Plan - to be prepared for each landholder in consultation with the landholder and SA-NSW.
+Pre mining inspection by competent building inspector subject to landholder access.
+WF